 And the secondary.
 Holy hell, the secondary.
 Randy Johnson thinks this is an amazing unit.

 And if he ever got another chance to try, I’m sure Sam Koch would still be punting at a high level.
 Justin Tucker has gotten so bored that he’s apparently trying to hit all three bars on extra points just to stay fresh.

 As we shower Lamar Jackson with both praise (and if he’d like, our first AND second born), let’s not lose sight of the work Ronnie Stanley and Marlon Humphrey are doing, too.
 Let’s not forget how Hayden Hurst has silenced his doubters, too.

 Reminder, this is an “and” situation.
 This isn’t a “but” qualification.
 Lamar Jackson may well be the MVP of the NFL this season AND the rest of the roster deserves a bit more credit than they’re getting because we have a case of Lamar Jackson Fever that has crippled us even more than the seasonal allergies that have left us unable to breathe.

-And in the content department -- did NONE of you try to make something
+And in the content department — did NONE of you try to make something like this?
+Shame.

 Photo Credit: Kenya Allen/PressBox